Hold my Whisky, It’s Play Time!

 More than a solid layup

 Ghost has one other asset that contributes to its strength and durability.
 There is no gel coat on Ghost.
-The outer layer is the Element Extreme coating.
+The outer layer is something a bit experimental: the Element Extreme coating.
 Unlike gel coat, which is hard and becomes brittle over time, making it easy to scratch, chip, and crack, Element Extreme remains pliable.
 That makes it scratch resistant and more durable – but I can attest that hitting rocks will leave battle scars.
 (Even rotomold kayaks get them!)

 This combination will allow me to push Ghost to the limits and be completely confident in its hull integrity.